-Armenia and Iran are so culturally rich, with intriguing ancient histories, awesome monuments and beautiful landscapes that combining them into one trip is irresistable.
-Not only a fascinating combination for the first time visitor, this expert led group tour also provides a deeper insight to those returning to the area.
+Armenia and Iran are culturally rich.
+With intriguing ancient histories, awesome monuments and beautiful landscapes combining them into one trip is irresistible.
+Not only a fascinating combination for the first-time visitor, this expert led group tour also provides a deeper insight to those returning to the area.

 As one of the first countries in the world to formally adopt Christianity, Armenia provides a fascinating contrast to its neighbour Iran, whose Islamic origins are reflected in every aspect of its history and culture.
 Our new group tour will do much to highlight the differences but also the similarities between the different religions of each country, illustrating how religion has influenced the people, the culture and the architecture of Armenia and Iran.
 What is immediately obvious is that both countries are very beautiful and the natural hospitality and charm of their people make Armenia and Iran a pleasure to visit.

 Most holidays to Armenia start in Yerevan where there is much to see and do.
 Don’t miss the choreographed singing fountains at night in the main square.
 Geghard Monastery has occupied its site since the fourth century, and Yerevan's churches, all magnificently carved, date from the 13th century.
 Journey to Goris, a town that has changed little since it was first planned by a 19th century German architect and an access point for cave dwellings nearby.
 Visit the largest lake in the Caucasus, Lake Sevan, which is 43 miles long and much admired for its beautiful setting, pure waters and delicious fish.
 Explore millennia-old monasteries in densely wooded mountain valleys and experience the dark, golden taste and aroma of ‘Ararat’, Armenia’s national brandy.